Plastic weaving initiative

 Providing employment while reviving ancient crafts

-The durable plastic textiles are made entirely with discarded plastic bags by a cultural craft centre, Khamir in Kutch, Gujarat, providing employment to waste collectors, medium skilled weavers, home-based workers, senior citizens and prison victims.
+The durable plastic textiles are made entirely with discarded plastic bags by a cultural craft centre, Khamir in Kutch, Gujarat, providing employment to waste collectors, medium skilled weavers, home-based workers, senior citizens and prison inmates.
 The plastic upcycling initiative educates the community about plastic waste while reviving traditional weaving skills.

 A growing need for the reduction and reuse of plastic bags in Kutch, India